Implementation Tools

 • What can we start doing?

-As directed by the UBC Indigenous Strategic Plan, the Performance Measurement Framework can be used to measure progress towards ISP goals, including both qualitative and quantitative performance measures.
-This framework is a sample, it is designed to provide guidance to Faculties and operational units when measuring progress towards the Indigenous Strategic Plan’s goals.
+As directed by the UBC Indigenous Strategic Plan, the Performance Measurement Framework is used to measure progress towards ISP goals, including both qualitative and quantitative performance measures.
+This framework is a sample and is designed to provide guidance to Faculties and operational units when measuring progress towards the Indigenous Strategic Plan’s goals.

-The following Implementing UNDRIP at UBC document provides UBC’s senior leadership with a broad and multi-dimensional lens to contextualize and uphold the commitments UBC has made to promote the principles of UNDRIP and Indigenous peoples’ human rights.
+Implementing UNDRIP at UBC provides the UBC community with a broad and multi-dimensional lens to contextualize and uphold the commitments UBC has made to promote the principles of UNDRIP and Indigenous peoples’ human rights.